 Quick-relief medications are used only to provide rapid relief from asthma flare-ups or more serious attacks.

-These are bronchodilators that provide near-instant relief during an asthma attack.
+These are drugs that relax your airways and make it easier to breath (bronchodilators).
+They provide near-instant relief during an asthma attack.
 They are the drug of choice for treating exercise-induced attacks.
 These inhaled medications can provide relief for several hours.
 Examples include:

-These are another class of fast-acting, inhaled bronchodilators that prevent muscles in the airways from constricting and can provide quick relief from an asthma attack.
-An example is ipratropium bromide (Atrovent).
+This is another class of fast-acting, inhaled bronchodilators that prevent muscles in the airways from constricting and can provide quick relief from an asthma attack.
+An example is ipatropium bromide (Atrovent).

 Oral and Intravenous Corticosteroids